KATIETOLER/idea-box/README.md

 ___
 #### Overview

 Got a great idea and don't want to forget it?
 Introducing the ideas box application!
-Whether it's a lead for your next major invention to revolutionize the world, or a new, faster way to brush your teeth(eww you should definitely spend at least a minute though), the IdeaBox can help you keep track of your thoughts.
+Whether it's a lead for your next major invention to revolutionize the world, or a new, faster way to brush your teeth(you should definitely spend at least a minute though), the IdeaBox can help you keep track of your thoughts.
 Within the idea box, you have the ability to favorite certain ideas, and search for specific ideas using key words/phrases.
 Don't worry about ever losing a fantastic idea again!

 ---
 #### Links